Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Methodology

-This section introduces orthogonal growth strategies for Mixture-of-Experts (MoE) models.
-In \cref{subsection:depth growth}, we introduce \textbf{Depth Growth}, a method for expanding a model by duplicating its layers.
-In \cref{subsection:width growth}, we present \textbf{Width Growth}, which involves expanding the number of experts.
-Finally, in \cref{subsection:discussion_between_depth_and_width}, we compare these two strategies and outline their respective advantages.
+This section introduces orthogonal growth strategies for Mixture-of-Experts models. \cref{subsection:depth growth} introduces \textbf{Depth Growth}, a method for expanding a model by duplicating its layers. \cref{subsection:width growth} presents \textbf{Width Growth}, which involves expanding the number of experts. \cref{subsection:discussion_between_depth_and_width} compares these two strategies and investigates the orthogonality.